 September 14, 2018

-The Alliance submits a comment letter to the BPDA with concerns regarding the demolition of the Jack Young building and the rehabilitation of Allston Hall.
+The Alliance submits a comment letter to the BPDA with concerns regarding the demolition of the Allen Building and the rehabilitation of Allston Hall.

 Staff reaches out to local preservation partners for feedback about the proposal; the firehouse on Harvard Avenue is mentioned as an important contributor to the neighborhood that should not be overlooked as the neighborhood is redeveloped.